 Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse.

-Our low-level concerns policy is set out within our staff code of conduct and safeguarding policies.
+Our expectations of staff in terms of reporting low-level concerns are detailed in the schools Code of Conduct, which should be read in conjunction with this policy and procedures.
 It is important that all staff share low-level concerns.

 We understand concerns may arise in several ways and from a number of sources.
 For example, suspicion, complaint or concern shared by a child, parent or other adult within or outside of the organisation; or as a result of vetting checks undertaken.